Death in Paradise

-Death in Paradise is a crime television series created by Robert Thorogood, starring Ben Miller (Series 1–3), Kris Marshall (Series 3–6), Ardal O'Hanlon (Series 6–9), Ralf Little (Series 9–13) and Don Gilet (Series 14–present).

-The programme is filmed on the French Caribbean island of Guadeloupe.
-It is broadcast on BBC One in the United Kingdom, France 2 in France, PBS in the United States, and Prime in New Zealand (with repeats on BBC UKTV), and on Foxtel's BBC First channel, ABC, 9Gem in Australia and repeat episodes on A3S (A Tres Series) Spanish tv channel.

-Since its debut, Death in Paradise has enjoyed high viewing figures and a generally positive critical reception, leading to repeated renewals.
-The most recent series, series 14, wrapped on March 28, 2025.
-The series is currently renewed for at least one more series, airing until 2026.

-A spin-off series, Beyond Paradise, starring Marshall's character Humphrey Goodman, began airing in 2023.
-A second spin-off, Return to Paradise, made for ABC television in Australia and BBC One, debuted in 2024.
+Death in Paradise is a comedy crime television series created by Robert Thorogood, starring Ben Miller (Series 1-3), Kris Marshall (Series 3-6), Ardal O'Hanlon (Series 6-9), Ralf Little (Series 9-13) and Don Gilet (Series 14-present).
+The program is set on the small fictional Caribbean island of Saint Marie.
+The premise is that a British Detective Inspector is dispatched reluctantly to the island to solve the murder of a policeman and remains to solve further crimes against his will, in conjunction with the local police.
+In subsequent seasons further British detectives replace the original, usually with a similar degree of reluctance.
+The plots combine gentle murder mystery with primarily culture clash comedy.
+The show is broadcast on BBC One in the United Kingdom, France 2 in France, PBS in the United States, Prime in New Zealand (with repeats on BBC UKTV) and Foxtel's BBC First channel, ABC, 9Gem in Australia, with repeat episodes on Atreseries in Spain.
+The series was inspired by a real-life event when Bob Woolmer, the coach of the Pakistan national cricket team, died under suspicious circumstances in Jamaica during the 2007 Cricket World Cup and British policeman Mark Shields of the Jamaica Constabulary Force led the murder investigation.
+Since its 2011 debut, Death in Paradise has enjoyed high viewing figures and a generally positive critical reception, leading to repeated renewals.
+The show is currently set to air until at least 2028.
+A spin-off series, Beyond Paradise, began airing in 2023 with Marshall reprising his role of DI Humphrey Goodman, while a second spin-off, Return to Paradise, began airing in 2024.